-Table A-14 Coherency data channel signals, ACE interfaces
+Table A-15 Coherency data channel signals, ACE interfaces

 Signal Direction Description

 CDDATASx[127:0] Input Snoop data.

 CDLASTSx Input Snoop data last transfer.

 CDCHECKSUMSx[n:0] Input An optional extension to the CD payload that can transmit checksum or parity information for the data.
 The width of this signal is IMPLEMENTATION DEFINED.

-CDVALIDSx Input Snoop data is valid.

-CDREADYSx Output When HIGH, indicates that the corresponding slave interface is ready to accept snoop data.